Speakers

 Barcelona Tsauses

-Director Sustainability and Business Transformation
+Director of Sustainability and Business Transformation

 John Roos